 I asked some friends on Facebook about their toughest decisions and their responses ran the gamut, from decisions about reconstruction, to radiation tattooing, to fertility, to hormone therapy.
 Many cited their early-on decision about surgery as their most difficult one to make; some are years into treatment and grappling with making choices about new therapies when the data is limited.
 Regarding how to cope, one friend said,

 “I think you learn to operate in a state of the unknown.
 I don’t think it ever gets easy, less frustrating or fear-inducing, but you are more adapted to coping and navigating in that space.
 Or I guess I should say, void.” – Kate, diagnosed age 25

 I think she’s right.
 For many of us diagnosed with cancer as young adults, these choices don’t get easier — but in making them, we might learn a bit about the way in which we make decisions.

-But I want to hear from you: What has been the hardest health-related decision you’ve had to make, and what helped you make it?
+But I want to hear from you, regardless of your breast cancer type and stage.
+What has been the hardest health-related decision you’ve had to make, and what helped you make it?
 How do you sit with your decision afterwards?
 Leave your answer in the comments, and it may be included in a future post.